lofirepo/lofire/design/upsycle.md

 The main components of this protocol suite are:

 Authenticated Causal Broadcast (ACB)
-: authenticated messaging service that we use over the P2P pub*sub dissemination channels
+: authenticated messaging service that we use over the P2P pub/sub dissemination channels

 Decentralized Group Membership (DGA)
 : protocol that establishes an eventually consistent membership set with causal ordering despite concurrent membership changes

 Two-party Secure Messaging (2SM)
 : end-to-end secure messaging protocol with PCS